laurenp34/MKS21X-FinalProject/README.md

 *15 January 2019*\
 Kiran-\
 Lauren-Used ANSI to show and hide the cursor.
 Also familiarized myself with Kiran's code that she added today^^.
 Tried to use storedCopies (AL in Branch) to generate another list of branches with the copy available, however storedCopies kept turning up null.
 Spent a long time trying to figure out why, and wrote many debug parts, but ultimately couldn't get anywhere.\

+*16 January 2019*\
+Kiran-\
+Lauren-Began by creating updateDueDMY method which parses the status of each unavailable book into int day,mon,yr.
+Then used this to update the dueDate of the Copy object.
+Along the way, created Date class and the get and set methods for it.
+In Driver, created a very basic Date[][] calendar, however even though Date() was initialized it threw NullPointerExceptions.
+Will continue debugging and testing these new methods tomorrow.\